 COZY BLANKETS AND PILLOWS

 This leather chair doesn’t live in our home any longer, but this is still a good example of how to create a cozy nook in your home.
-Decked out with a flannel pillow and furry throw, this spot in last year’s winter family room is just right for snuggling into with a good book and a cup of hot cocoa!
+Decked out with a warm flannel pillow and furry throw, this spot in last year’s winter family room is just right for snuggling into with a good book and a cup of hot cocoa!

 WHITE CANDLES AND EVERGREENS